Accelerating Federal Investigations with OSINT Insights

-To comply with this request, many Federal agencies now strive to collect PAI and CAI.
+To comply with this request, many federal agencies now strive to collect PAI and CAI.
 But collection itself is insufficient.
 PAI and CAI aren’t intelligence.
 They’re datasets.
-Turning PAI and CAI into intelligence requires technology that processes and analyzes vast amounts of data for true insight.
+Turning PAI and CAI into insight requires an AI-powered risk intelligence platform.

 The investigative landscape

-Do you want to know which Federal agencies investigate people, businesses, and situations?
-Federal investigations are undertaken by a huge number of professionals working at a broad array of agencies.
-There’s the Secret Service scrutinizing threats against the President, FEMA determining where to deploy resources after a hurricane, and every law enforcement and counterterrorism organization in between.
-These include the Department of Homeland Security, the Department of Defense, the Drug Enforcement Agency (DEA), the FBI, CIA, U.S. Customs and Border Protection, the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), and the U.S. Marshals Service.
+Federal investigations are undertaken by a huge number of professionals working in a broad array of agencies, such as the Secret Service scrutinizing threats against the President, FEMA determining where to deploy resources after a hurricane, and every law enforcement and counterterrorism organization in between.
+These include the Department of Homeland Security, the Department of War, the Drug Enforcement Agency, the FBI, CIA, U.S. Customs and Border Protection, the Bureau of Alcohol, Tobacco, Firearms and Explosives, and the U.S. Marshals Service.

-Across the board, the near-real time situational awareness, threat awareness, and targeted investigative capabilities provided by OSINT solutions help Federal investigators disrupt criminal activities, apprehend offenders, and protect the public.
+Across the board, near-real time situational awareness, threat awareness, and targeted investigative capabilities are needed to help federal investigators disrupt criminal activities, apprehend offenders, and protect the public.

 What is PAI/CAI?